 Nicotine gum is used by mouth as a chewing gum and should not be swallowed.
-Follow the directions on the label, and ask your doctor or pharmacist to explain any part you do not understand.
+Follow the directions on your package label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Use nicotine gum exactly as directed.
-Do not use more or less of it or use it more often unless prescribed by your doctor.
+Do not use more or less of it or use it more often than directed on the package label or as recommended by your doctor.

-Nicotine gum should be chewed slowly until you can taste the nicotine or feel a slight tingling in your mouth.
+Chew nicotine gum slowly until you can taste the nicotine or feel a slight tingling in your mouth.
 Then stop chewing and place (park) the chewing gum between your cheek and gum.
 When the tingling is almost gone (about 1 minute), start chewing again; repeat this procedure for about 30 minutes.
+Avoid eating and drinking for 15 minutes before and during chewing of nicotine gum.

 Before using nicotine gum,

-- tell your doctor if you have or have ever had a heart attack, irregular heart rate, angina, ulcers, uncontrolled high blood pressure, overactive thyroid, pheochromocytoma, or a dental condition or disorder.
+- tell your doctor if you have or have ever had a heart attack, heart disease, irregular heart rate, ulcers, diabetes, or high blood pressure not controlled by medication; if you are under 18 years of age; or if you are on a sodium-restricted diet.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
-If you become pregnant while using nicotine gum, stop using it and call your doctor immediately.
-Nicotine and nicotine gum may cause harm to the fetus.
+If you become pregnant while using nicotine gum, stop using it and call your doctor.

 - do not smoke cigarettes or use other nicotine products while using nicotine gum because nicotine overdose can occur.